 Doug Cutting

-Doug Cutting is a seminal figure in open-source software, best known for creating Apache Lucene, a high-performance text search engine library, and Apache Hadoop, a framework for distributed storage and processing of large datasets.
-His innovations laid critical groundwork for the big data revolution and modern information retrieval.
+Doug Cutting is an American software engineer renowned for creating Apache Lucene, a high-performance text search engine library, and co-creating Apache Hadoop, a framework for distributed storage and processing of large datasets.
+His work fundamentally reshaped how enterprises handle and extract value from vast quantities of data.

 Biography